yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Read Preprocessing and Quality Control

 After the reference genome and the paired-end Illumina reads are loaded in the history, it is time to start the analysis.
-First, the reads needs to be adapter trimmed and quality filtered.
+First, the reads need to be adapter trimmed and quality filtered.

 > <tip-title>Learn more about quality of reads!</tip-title>